 If you’re looking for an affordable online backup solution that requires little effort to implement, Backblaze is a good choice.
 Not only does the company have the easiest backup tool to use we’ve reviewed, you get , which is the best backup deal we know of.

 If you fail to backup your hard drive and it crashes, there’s still a chance you can recover your files.
 You could take your drive to a computer repair professional, although recovery in that case might cost you hundreds of dollars or more.

-A better first step is to try and recover it yourself, which you can attempt with many of the tools mentioned in our buyer’s guide for the best data recovery software.
+A better first step is to try and recover it yourself.
 After having put all of the best options through more testing than we care to remember, we personally recommend Stellar Phoenix Data Recovery.

 To recover data from a crashed drive with Stellar Phoenix, you need to attach that drive as a slave to a working computer with recovery software installed, then run a scan.
 If you’re dealing with file corruptions on a drive on its way out, you can run the recovery program on the failing computer, though you’ll want to have another drive ready to transfer it to once recovered.

 Overall, Stellar Phoenix is a pretty simple tool to use.
 While designed for IT professionals, it’s suitable for less experienced users, too.
-The company also makes a dedicated tool for recovering deleted or corrupted images, which ranks as our pick for best photo recovery software.
+The company also makes a dedicated tool for recovering deleted or corrupted images.

 There’s no simple way to calculate the lifespan of your hard drive.
 It depends on whether you’re using an SSD or HDD, how much abuse your computer endures and luck.
 As a rule of thumb, once you hit the four year mark, consider yourself in dangerous territory, though really you should always be on the lookup for the signs of impending demise.